 You can use script-based entry points to develop agents for monitoring applications that run in containers, including non-global zones.
 VCS provides APIs for container support.
-You can use Perl or shell scripts to develop entry points.
+You can use Perl, shell, or Python scripts to develop entry points.

-See "Agent Framework primitives with container support" on page 105.
+See "Agent Framework primitives with container support" on page 106.